jestjs/jest/docs/MockFunctionAPI.md

 next: jest-object
 ---

 Mock functions are also known as "spies", because they let you spy on the behavior of a function that is called indirectly by some other code, rather than just testing the output.
 You can create a mock function with `jest.fn()`.
+If no implementation is given, the mock function will return `undefined` when invoked.

 ## Methods